onflow/flow/docs/json-cadence-spec.md

 > Version 0.1.1

-JSON-Cadence is an encoding format used to represent Cadence values as language-agnostic JSON objects.
+JSON-Cadence is a data interchange format used to represent Cadence values as language-agnostic JSON objects.

-This format is purposefully less descriptive than a complete ABI, and instead promotes the following tenets:
+This format is less descriptive than a complete ABI, and instead promotes the following tenets:

-- **Human-readability** - This format is easy to read and comprehend, which speeds up development and debugging.
+- **Human-readability** - JSON-Cadence is easy to read and comprehend, which speeds up development and debugging.
-- **Compatibility** - JSON is a common spec with built-in support in most high-level programming languages, making it easy to parse on a variety of platforms.
+- **Compatibility** - JSON is a common format with built-in support in most high-level programming languages, making it easy to parse on a variety of platforms.
-- **Portability** - This format is self-describing and thus can be transported and decoded without accompanying type definitions (i.e. ABI).
+- **Portability** - JSON-Cadence is self-describing and thus can be transported and decoded without accompanying type definitions (i.e. an ABI).

 --